Dosage Form: tablet

-- of the potential benefits and risks of Fenofibrate Tablets.
+- of the potential benefits and risks of Fenofibrate Tablets for oral use.

-- not to use Fenofibrate Tablets if there is a known hypersensitivity to fenofibrate or fenofibric acid.
+- not to use Fenofibrate Tablets for oral use if there is a known hypersensitivity to fenofibrate or fenofibric acid.

-- of medications that should not be taken in combination with Fenofibrate Tablets.
+- of medications that should not be taken in combination with Fenofibrate Tablets for oral use.

-- that if they are taking coumarin anticoagulants, Fenofibrate Tablets may increase their anti-coagulant effect, and increased monitoring may be necessary.
+- that if they are taking coumarin anticoagulants, Fenofibrate Tablets for oral use may increase their anti-coagulant effect, and increased monitoring may be necessary.

-- to continue to follow an appropriate lipid-modifying diet while taking Fenofibrate Tablets.
+- to continue to follow an appropriate lipid-modifying diet while taking Fenofibrate Tablets for oral use.

-- to take Fenofibrate Tablets once daily, without regard to food, at the prescribed dose, swallowing each tablet whole.
+- to take Fenofibrate Tablets for oral use once daily, without regard to food, at the prescribed dose, swallowing each tablet whole.

 - to return for routine monitoring.

 - to inform their physician of all medications, supplements, and herbal preparations they are taking and any change to their medical condition.
-Patients should also be advised to inform their physicians prescribing a new medication that they are taking Fenofibrate Tablets.
+Patients should also be advised to inform their physicians prescribing a new medication that they are taking Fenofibrate Tablets for oral use.